dbt-labs/docs.getdbt.com/website/blog/data-ecosystem/2021-11-29-dbt-airflow-spiritual-alignment.md

 ---
-title: "The spiritual alignment of dbt + Airflow"
+title: "The Spiritual Alignment of dbt + Airflow"
 description: "Airflow and dbt are often framed as either / or, but in practice I've experienced them to play extremely well together."
 slug: dbt-airflow-spiritual-alignment